Why Solo Devs Love Godot: The Perfect Engine for One-Person Teams

 The Community Gets It

-• Forum posts understand solo dev constraints
+• Forum posts and Discord channels understand solo dev constraints

-• Tutorials focus on practical, shippable games
+• Tutorials focus on practical, shippable games — not tech demos

-• People share complete project templates
+• People share complete project templates and starter kits

-• Nobody assumes you have a team of 50
+• Nobody assumes you have a team of 50 or a six-figure budget

 When Godot Might Not Be Right